SituesmonpainJetejetterai/workstation-dotfiles/README.md

 - `.bash/` to `$HOME`

 No need to worry, `setup.sh` will `symlink` everything and append the text at the end of `~/.bashrc` so that all the relevant files are sourced properly.

-Note that `.bash_variables.sh` can store anything, and is basically an alternative to editing the `~/.profile` on your system.
-I like it that way, because I'm not dependent on the configuration of the OS.

-## How to view huge output on screen

-I'm doing this on a server, and I can't scroll up and down using a mouse.
-I used to enter the `tmux` copy mode and then use `vim` bindings.
-However, I've been using this lately: pipe the command with `less`, and read the output with it.